Benefits, harms and uses of dandelion

 Dandelion is known to everyone.
-This flower is unpretentious and grows in all meadows, meadows, paths, etc. Every girl or girl at least once tried to weave a wreath from these flowers.
-However, this flower is capable of much more than just being an ornament.
+This flower is unpretentious and grows in all meadows, clearings, paths, etc. Every girl at least once tried to weave a wreath from these flowers.
+However, this flower is capable of much more than just being a decoration.

 Dandelion is a medicinal plant.
-For the treatment of any diseases, it is not only used, it is added to oils, and to creams, and to cosmetics.
-Not only the flower is useful, but the whole plant as a whole, and even the root.
-In addition to medicine and cosmetology, dandelion has found itself in cooking.
-Sugar and jam, which are highly valued, are made from it.
+It is used to treat any diseases, it is added to oils, creams, and cosmetics.
+Not only the flower is useful, but the whole plant as a whole and even the root.
+In addition to medicine and cosmetology, dandelion has also found itself in cooking.
+Sugar and jam are made from it, which is highly prized.

-So what are the benefits of this wonderful flower and for what qualities they loved it so much:
+So what benefits does this wonderful flower provide and for what qualities is it so loved:

-- It is worth starting with the fact that dandelion is one of the strongest antioxidants.
-It perfectly strengthens the immune system and helps to cleanse the body.
+- It’s worth starting with the fact that dandelion is one of the strongest antioxidants.
+It perfectly strengthens the immune system and helps cleanse the body.

-- Dandelion has many properties, one of which is the general strengthening of the body.
-For example, dandelion jam helps to cheer up and fills with vitality.
+- Dandelion has many properties, one of which is general strengthening of the body.
+For example, dandelion jam helps to cheer you up and fills you with vitality.

 - Dandelion decoction is often used as a choleretic agent.

-- Eating dandelion in food helps fight obesity and normalizes bowel function.
+- Eating dandelion helps fight excess weight and normalizes intestinal function.

-- Dandelion is rich in vitamins, in particular vitamin A, which is essential for people with vision problems.
+- Dandelion is rich in vitamins, in particular vitamin A, which is necessary for people with vision problems.

 - Helps fight excess cholesterol.

-- Often with liver disease, doctors recommend taking a dandelion decoction.
+- Often, for liver disease, doctors recommend taking a decoction of dandelions.

-- Dandelion tincture is an excellent first aid for hypothermia.
-It is also an excellent helper in the treatment of colds.
+- Dandelion tincture is an excellent first aid remedy for hypothermia.
+It is also an excellent assistant in the treatment of colds.

 - Dandelion decoction is also used in the treatment of anemia and metabolic disorders.

-- It has a positive effect on the nervous system.
+- Has a positive effect on the nervous system.
 It is an excellent sedative.

 - Helps with diseases of the musculoskeletal system.